Mourning for Nipsey Hussle goes well beyond his music

 "Someone changed history yesterday," he said, referring to the gunman.

-Coleman said Hussle inspired him to become an entrepreneur.
-He commended the rapper for trying to uplift his own community first instead of simply going elsewhere.
+Coleman commended the rapper for trying to uplift his own community first instead of simply going elsewhere.

 "A lot of people who get rich don't come back here," he said.
 "He's rare.
 A lot of people like him don't come around often."

+"He used to sell his demo tapes right here on these corners for $5," Woods said.
+"He would stand out here and hand them out.
+People would tease him.
+They didn't think that this would work out and look what happened.
+He persevered, he stayed in, he never gave up."
+The effort took him to a whole other level "where he ended up owning property on the same corner."

-Police cleared out after an all-night investigation that involved canvassing for witnesses and seeking surveillance video from nearby businesses, Lt.
-Chris Ramirez said.
-Investigators did not reveal a motive or publicly identify any suspects.
+An autopsy performed Monday found that Hussle's death was a homicide, caused by bullet wounds to the head and torso.
+Police did not reveal a motive or publicly identify any suspects.

-The coroner planned to perform an autopsy Monday.
 Two other men standing near Hussle were shot and wounded.

-Los Angeles Police Commissioner Steve Soboroff tweeted that he and Police Chief Michel Moore had agreed to meet with Hussle on Monday to "talk about ways he could help stop gang violence and help us help kids."
+Los Angeles Police Commissioner Steve Soboroff tweeted that he and Police Chief Michel Moore had agreed to meet with Hussle on Monday to talk about ways to stop gang violence.

 Hussle, whose real name was Ermias Asghedom, was an Eritrean-American father of two who was engaged to actress Lauren London.

-Note: This story has been corrected to reflect that the shooting was Sunday afternoon not night and Coleman's first name is spelled Dontae, not Donte.